Skip Ribbon Commands

 If the SAS is received after the final grade has been allocated, the VCAA will determine the final grade.

-Schools are responsible for making sure students comply with VCAA rules for school-based assessment.
-For advice on school-based assessment, refer to Work completed outside class in School-assessed coursework, Strategies for avoiding authentication problems in Scored assessment: School-based assessment.
+Schools are responsible for ensuring that students comply with VCAA rules for school-based assessment.
+For advice on school-based assessment, refer to:

 The school policy and procedures should be made available and explained to students and others in the school community at the start of the academic year.